 - Fuel solenoid – Fail, stopping fuel flow (Not fitted to all mowers)

 - Intake manifold – Leak, causing engine surging

-- Refuelling can – Often the source of the dirt
+- Dirty refueling can – Often the source of the dirt

 What Is Gumming?

 Basically, it’s old stale gas that turns to a sticky gel; it clogs up the tiny passages of the finely balanced carburetor.
 Cleaning usually solves the problem, but if it’s bad, don’t waste your time cleaning; go ahead and change out the carburetor.